sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/sp_mod/sp_bt.md

 ---
 title: Use of SP_BT
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: use of SP_BT
+desc: maixpy  use of SP_BT
 ---